 Research seconds the fact that the babies who can self-soothe themselves sleep at night, better and longer.
 Moreover, they can also easily fall back to sleep independently even if they wake up in the middle of the night.

-Self-soothing encourages self-reliance, as babies learn to sleep all by themselves.
-These little skills taught at an early age also boosts their confidence.
-They are welcome to changes and are self-motivated.
+Self-soothing encourages self-reliance as babies learn to sleep all by themselves.
+The skill, when taught at an early age, also boosts their confidence.
+Kids then are welcome to change and are self-motivated.

 3. Gives More Time to the Mother

 Teaching the skill of self-soothing to your baby is beneficial for you as well.
 Once your child learns how to self-soothe, he won’t be crying and seeking to be comforted.
 But, it doesn’t mean that your baby will not cry anymore, as it’s the only way he can communicate to you when in discomfort.

 Infants who have learned the skill of self-soothing tend to manage their tantrums as they grow older.
 They become less fussy and know how to handle things when their parents are not home.

 How to Teach Your Child to Self Soothe